Kite Festival, Kite Flying, Kiting, Showkites

 Meet Showkiters, Aaron and Lorelei King

 I’m a pretty good judge of what I can bring down and when.
 The only time I throw caution to the wind is when there’s enough collective power to help.
-Fortunately, this winter, Mike, his truck, and fellow kiters weren’t too far away at Color the Wind, or Faye Ray would have easily pulled an all-nighter.
+Fortunately, this winter, Mike, his truck, and fellow kiters weren’t too far away at Color the Wind, or Faye the maxi Ray would have easily pulled an all-nighter.

 Winter kiting season is like no other!
 Take a look at these winter kite festivals.